Welcome to The Summit of Sustainability

 Congratulations to SOSA 2015 Sustainability Changemakers!!
 See all their videos below and become inspired.
 Or, view past SOSA winners (2012-2014).

 The SOSA application process for 2016 will be closed/no October awards ceremony.
 Will be open again in early 2017.
-Look for 2017 workshop on applying.
+Look for 2017 workshop for help on applying.

 Individual 2015 Sustainability Changemakers:

 John Farber, Headmaster at Old Trail School, is a visionary leader who helped the school expand its commitment to environmental sustainability.